 - $100: provide food and medical supplies for a litter of kittens

-- $500: a week’s worth of food/medicine for all pets in our care
+- $500: a week’s worth of food/supplies for all pets in our care

 - Use social media to the fullest: There’s no better tool to share your fundraising efforts with friends and family and ask for their support.
 You can use your own words, take advantage of sample posts from our weekly emails, or share a PAWS story that speaks to you – the possibilities are endless!

 Social media works best when you post regularly and with variety on the channels you use most.
 Posts can quickly get buried by newer content after a few days, but variety is key in making sure supporters stay engaged with your message.
 Below are some tips and ideas to help you make the most of your social media fundraising.
 You can use wording from our sample posts any time!